IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/README.md

 ## Introduction

-This document provides information to set up and environment in which you can run the IBM Streams application and remote acess appplications on Event Store.
-You have the option of either manually setting up the run-time environment or creating a container called eventstore_demo container in which everything is pre-configured.
+This document provides information to set up an environment in which you can run the IBM Streams application and remote acess appplications on Event Store.
+You have the option of either manually setting up the run-time environment or creating a container called eventstore_demo which has everything pre-configured.

-The following directories contain step by step instructions on ingesting data using IBM Streams and running external applications using several access methods including Python, Java, Scala, and directly using JDBC.
+The following directories contain step by step instructions on ingesting data using IBM Streams and running external applications using several access methods.

-Follow these links to get to specifics for each sample application:
+Follow these links to get the specifics for each sample application:

 * [Scala sample application to ingest and query](ScalaApplication/README.md)
 * [IBM Streams sample application for ingesting](IngestUsingIBMStreams/README.md)